-Essex Hornet Control is a long established family run pest control company, specializing in hornet nest removal, protecting homes and businesses in Leaden Roding and surrounding villages.
+Essex Wasp Control is a long established, family run pest control company, specializing in professional hornet nest removal, protecting homes and businesses in Leaden Roding and surrounding villages.

 For Leaden Roding hornet nest removal, call 0800 612 7035 or send your enquiry online.

 Established for over 10 years, we know great service is the bedrock of customer loyalty, a principal that's driven Essex Wasp Control from strength to strength.

 There is only one native Hornet in the UK which is the European Hornet (Vespa Crabro), however, there are increasing species of non-native Hornet such as the Yellow legged Asian Hornet now appearing in the UK.